abhishekjakhar/cracking-javascript/docs/scope.md

 ### ReferenceError

-A reference error occur when you try to us a variable that doesn't exist at all.
+A reference error occur when you try to use a variable that doesn't exist at all.

 ## Explain output